Hayward S. Ablewhite: Early life and education

-Ablewhite was born on September 11, 1887 in Cleveland, Ohio, the son of James B. Ablewhite and Annie Seller.
+Ablewhite was born on September 11, 1887, in Cleveland, Ohio, the son of James B. Ablewhite and Annie Seller.
 He was educated at University School in Cleveland, before studying at Kenyon College from where he graduated with a Bachelor of Arts.
 He also enrolled at Bexley Hall, the divinity school of Kenyon College, and earned his Bachelor of Divinity in 1915.
 He was awarded a Doctor of Divinity in 1930.
 Ablewhite married Inez Fillmore on June 17, 1915.

-Ordained Ministry
+Ordained ministry

 Ablewhite was ordained deacon in 1915 by Bishop William Andrew Leonard of Ohio, and priest in 1916 by Bishop Boyd Vincent of Southern Ohio.
-He served as curate at the Church of the Advent in Cincinnati, Ohio between 1915 and 1917, and then rector of the Church of the Good Shepherd in Columbus, Ohio between 1917 and 1919.
+He served as curate at the Church of the Advent in Cincinnati, Ohio, between 1915 and 1917, and then rector of the Church of the Good Shepherd in Columbus, Ohio, between 1917 and 1919.
 In 1919, he became rector of St James' Church in Piqua, Ohio, while in 1926, he became rector of St Philip's Church in St. Louis.
 In 1928, he was chosen to be the Dean of St Paul's Cathedral in Marquette, Michigan.

 Bishop

-During a special diocesan convention held in Grace Church, Ishpeming, Michigan on December 17, 1929, Ablewhite was elected Bishop of Marquette on the second ballot.
-He was consecrated on March 25, 1930 in St Paul's Cathedral by Bishop Hugh L. Burleson of South Dakota.
-On June 2, 1937, the diocese changed its name to Northern Michigan, hence Ablewhite became the first bishop to be styles as the Bishop of Northern Michigan.
+During a special diocesan convention held in Grace Church, Ishpeming, Michigan, on December 17, 1929, Ablewhite was elected Bishop of Marquette on the second ballot.
+He was consecrated on March 25, 1930, in St Paul's Cathedral by Bishop Hugh L. Burleson of South Dakota.
+On June 2, 1937, the diocese changed its name to Northern Michigan, hence Ablewhite became the first bishop to be styled as the Bishop of Northern Michigan.